DzimaSh/car-directory/README.md

 - **Release Date** (date): The date when the car was released.
 - **Fuel efficicency** (decimal): The used gas per kilometer.
 - **Manufacturer** (reference): This field is used for a reference to the manufacturer directory.

-*Note: The `id` values for directories are skipped for readability purposes.*

 ### Manufacturer Directory